Never bought office equipment? You may be surprised just how difficult it is to find out what it is going to cost you.

 How much should you budget for your new multifunction device?
 Are you overpaying for the office copier?

-Check out this video for a quick explanation of what office equipment costs or scroll down for a more detailed breakdown of what to budget for copiers/MFPs, desktop printers and phone systems.
+Check out this video for a quick explanation of what office equipment costs, or scroll down for a more detailed breakdown of what to budget for copiers/MFPs, desktop printers and phone systems.

 How Much Does a Copier Cost?

-Since multifunction devices (MFDs) or copiers can come in a wide variety of sizes, that means they also fall into quite a wide range of prices.
+Since multifunction devices (MFDs) or copiers can come in a wide variety of sizes, they also fall into quite a wide range of prices.
 Manufacturers measure their devices by the print speed or Pages Per Minute (ppm).
 We have used these measurements as benchmarks as it is a reasonably straightforward way to categorize the “size” of a device.

-25 ppm MFD – $4000 to $7000 (4000 to 7000 prints per month)
+25 ppm MFD – $7,500 to $11,000 (4,000 to 7,000 prints per month)

-30 ppm MFD – $6000 to $10 000 (7000 to 9000 prints per month)
+30 ppm MFD – $10,500 to $14,500 (7,000 to 9,000 prints per month)

-40 ppm MFD – $9500 to $13 000 (9000 to 12,000 prints per month)
+45 ppm MFD – $12,500 to $18,000 (9,500 to 13,000 prints per month)

-50 ppm MFD – $12 000 to $16 000 (15,000 to 20,000 prints per month)
+60 ppm MFD – $14,000 to $22,000 (14,000 to 20,000 prints per month)

 Check out the full article titled How Much Does a Copier Cost for a look into which device category might best fit your needs as well as a deeper explanation on what impacts the final price.